Landscape Arch

-Landscape Arch is the longest of the many natural rock arches located in Arches National Park, Utah, United States and among the longest natural stone arches in the world.
+Landscape Arch is a natural arch in Arches National Park, Utah, United States.
+It is among the longest natural rock arches in the world.

 Description

 The arch is among many in the Devils Garden area in the north of the park.
 Landscape Arch was named by Frank Beckwith who explored the area in the winter of 1933–1934 as the leader of an Arches National Monument scientific expedition.
-The arch can be accessed by a 0.8 mi graded gravel trail.
+The arch can be reached by a 0.8 mi graded gravel trail.

 The Natural Arch and Bridge Society (NABS) considers Landscape Arch the fifth longest natural arch in the world, after four arches in China.
-The span of Landscape Arch was measured at 290.1 ft, ±, in 2004.
+In 2004, the span of Landscape Arch was measured at 290.1 ft, ±0.8 ft, with a height of 77.5 ft (23.6 m).
 NABS measured the span of the slightly shorter Kolob Arch in Zion National Park at 287 ft in 2006.

 The most recent recorded rockfall events occurred in the 1990s when one large slab fell in 1991 and then two additional large rockfalls occurred in 1995.
 Since the rockfalls, the trail beneath the arch has been closed.